Rajat-Rohilla/Credit_Card_Fraude_detection_DL/README.md

 # Steps to Reproduce
 Clone the Repository: Clone the GitHub repository to your local machine.

-Install Dependencies: Install all the Python libraries and dependencies listed in the requirements.txt file.
+Install Dependencies: Install all the Python libraries and dependencies listed below down. import numpy as np

+import pandas as pd

+import matplotlib.pyplot as plt

+%matplotlib inline

+import seaborn as sns

+from sklearn import metrics

+from sklearn import preprocessing

+from sklearn import model_selection

+from sklearn.model_selection import train_test_split

+from sklearn.linear_model import LogisticRegression

+from sklearn.metrics import classification_report, confusion_matrix, roc_curve, roc_auc_score,auc

+from sklearn.tree import DecisionTreeClassifier

+from sklearn.ensemble import RandomForestClassifier

+from sklearn.neighbors import KNeighborsClassifier

+from sklearn.model_selection import StratifiedKFold

+from sklearn.model_selection import RandomizedSearchCV

+from sklearn.svm import SVC

+from xgboost import XGBClassifier

+from sklearn.model_selection import cross_val_score

+from imblearn.over_sampling import SMOTE, ADASYN

+import warnings

+warnings.filterwarnings("ignore")

 Data Preparation: Download the dataset from Kaggle and place it in the designated folder.